silnrsi/smith/README.md

 have a complete smith build environment.
 However you can also use it locally as is, simply by running:
-  `docker run --rm -it -v $WORKSPACE:/build smith:latest` This will fetch and use the latest smith docker image from docker hub and run it with the absoulte path (or docker volume) `$WORKSPACE` mapped to `/build` inside, and an interactive bash session (the `-it` options).
+  `docker run --rm -it -v $WORKSPACE:/build smith:latest` This will fetch and use the latest smith docker image from docker hub (no image available yet) and run it with the absolute path (or docker volume) `$WORKSPACE` mapped to `/build` inside, and an interactive bash session (the `-it` options).
 The `--rm` makes the container ephemeral.

-If you wish to build your own image you will need to run `docker build .` in the top-level source dir and this will download and build the latest dependencies for the smith font build enviroment and install the smith python packages from the source dir.
+If you wish to build your own image you will need to run `docker build .` in the top-level source dir and this will download and build the latest dependencies for the smith font build environment and install the smith python packages from the source dir.
 The Dockerfile can take the following build args:
-  `ubuntuImage`: (default: "ubuntu:20.04")
+  `ubuntuImage`: (default: "ubuntu:22.04")
      The base image to build on.
 This does not need to be an official Ubuntu image, but can be an image built on Ubuntu. e.g. This is how the TeamCity build agent image is generated.